 - Medullary thyroid cancer (MTC), a type of cancer that affects the thyroid gland

-- Pheochromocytomas (tumors in the adrenal glands, small glands on top of the kidneys that make stress hormones)
+- Pheochromocytomas (tumors in the adrenal glands, small glands on top of the kidneys)

 - Hyperparathyroidism (tumors in the parathyroid glands)

-- Other abnormal growths in the endocrine system, musculoskeletal tissues (involving the skeleton and muscles) and gastrointestinal tissues (involving the digestive system, such as the intestines)
+- Other abnormal growths in the endocrine system, musculoskeletal tissues (tissue in the skeleton and muscles) and gastrointestinal system (the digestive system, such as the esophagus, stomach and intestines)

 MEN2 is classified into 3 subtypes: